haiwera-silk-cd/magento-devdocs/guides/v2.3/ui_comp_guide/bk-ui_comps.md

 A particular instance of a UI component is defined primarily by the following:

-1. `<Magento_Ui_module_dir>/view/base/ui_component/etc/definition.xml`: default components' configuration.
+1. `<Magento_Ui_module_dir>/view/base/ui_component/etc/definition.xml`: default 组件' configuration.
 Can be extended in custom modules.
 2. [UI component's XML declaration]({{ page.baseurl }}/ui_comp_guide/concepts/ui_comp_xmldeclaration_concept.html).
 3. [Backend/PHP modifiers]({{ page.baseurl }}/ui_comp_guide/concepts/ui_comp_modifier_concept.html).
 4. Configuration inside the JavaScript classes.

-## Things to remember when working with UI components
+## Things to remember when working with UI 组件

-**UI components have different settings**
+**UI 组件 have different settings**

-Configuration settings (their list and names) are different among UI components; these settings contain constants, optional and required settings.
+Configuration settings (their list and names) are different among UI 组件; these settings contain constants, optional and required settings.
 Developers need to treat every UI component separately.

 **Beware of mistakes in XML config**

 Surprisingly, most issues occur because of the typos and other mistakes in the UI component's XML configuration.
-Naming is critical because UI components are heavily cross-referenced.
+Naming is critical because UI 组件 are heavily cross-referenced.